Skip to content

 Do you need ENAC (National Aircraft Registry)clearance to use a drone?

-Registration is required from July 1st, 2020 for drones with a weight of 250 grams or more.
+Registration is required from July 1st, 2020, for drones weighing 250 grams or more.
 In addition, by that date, the pilot will need to obtain a certificate.

 Is insurance required to use the drone?

-Insurance is compulsory for any type of drone for any use.
+Insurance is compulsory for any drone for any use.

 Does the authorization or declaration also apply when flying in open private areas?

-Yes as the overflight area is private while the Airspace used is a public good.
+Yes, the overflight area is private, while the Airspace used is public good.

 Is it possible to film internal/external ceremonies/private events with a drone?

 You can shoot externally as part of critical operations if you comply with the limitations applicable to “standard” scenarios.
-In the context of internal filming, the Remote Control Aircraft Regulations do not apply, except for the prohibition of overflying groups.
+In internal filming, the Remote Control Aircraft Regulations do not apply, except for the prohibition of overflying groups.

 Can you carry the drone in your hand luggage?

-I suggest you contact the airline to find out the conditions regarding baggage size and the restrictions established for lithium batteries which are considered dangerous goods.
+I suggest you contact the airline to find out the conditions regarding baggage size and the restrictions established for lithium batteries, considered dangerous goods.

-Remember that this article, and other similar resources, are only to be taken as a starting point to do further research on the official websites where you will find the correct and updated information.
+Remember that this article and similar resources will only be a starting point for further research on the official websites, where you will find the correct and updated information.
+Please don’t send me messages asking me if a specific country allows the use of drones.
+I have no clue.

-Another thing to remember is that law often changes even within the same country.
-In the United States, for example, there are different laws in each state.
+Another thing to remember is that the law often changes even within the same country.
+In the United States, for example, each state has different laws.
 That is why it is good to do all your research before leaving, to avoid bad surprises or even having your drone confiscated at the airport.

 On this page, you can get your A1-A3 and A2 European certificates.
 These certifications are mandatory if you are planning to fly in Europe.
-Interestingly it’s now possible to complete the A2 certification (for drones weighing 900g and above) totally online.
+Interestingly, is now possible to complete the A2 certification (for drones weighing 900g and above) online.

 On this page, you will find my guide on how to sell your photos.
 Here are some pictures I took with the drone of the beautiful Jacaranda trees in Yunnan, China.
 Here my drone pictures.